|Last updated 10.10.17

 Australian National Airways Pty Ltd. Soon ANA Douglas DC-2s were flying Melbourne-Adelaide-Perth, an unimaginable improvement under the existing structure of the independent WAA.

-in 1946 to ensure ANA did not have a monopoly on Australian air travel.
+to ensure ANA did not have a monopoly on Australian air travel.
+ANA

 Meanwhile Norman Brearley went on to a long business career in Perth.
 During WWII he enlisted in RAAF and was appointed Commanding Officer at RAAF stations Geraldton and later Tocumwal.
 He was an advisor on pilot training to the wartime Air Board.